-Khomeini regime was never synonvmous with the revolution.
+Khomeini regime was never synonymous with the revolution.
 It began as a government balancing between the revolutionary forces of the toilers and the counter-revolution.
 But it has long ceased to play such a role.
 It is today a straightforward government of hangmen of the revolution, and it has imposed a savage, medieval tyranny over Iran.
 But the PLA continues to support it.
 It has abandoned all solidarity with the struggle of the workers and peasants.
-Moreover, far from supporting the struggle of the Iranian Marxist-Leninists, the PLA has never even condemned the murder of militants of its fraternal party or of other revolutionaries by the Khomeini regime.
+Moreover, far from supporting the struggle of the Iranian Marxist-Leninists, the PLA has nevland, the known people of this country that have given to history, science and literature distinguished figures.
+While travelling, we recall that great heroic war of the Iranian people for decades on end against the savage oppression of the American patrons and their bloodthirsty devoted servant, the Shah.
+This war, which had accumulated the sufferings, grief, and contempt of the years, was crowned with the triumph of the Iranian revolution, which echoed all over the world.
+This great victory has inspired the people of this land er even condemned the murder of militants of its fraternal party or of other revolutionaries by the Khomeini regime.